 Fairlight: I agree.

-Nelson: We didn’t realize that the word is a taboo word now and that it is linked with hate crimes and hate speech, and we don’t condone that.
+Nelson: We didn’t realize that the word is a taboo word now and that it is linked with hate crimes and hate speech.
+I know it is used on sites like shemale hd but we now understand that’s ok because the circumstances are different.
+We definitely don’t condone any sort of hate speech.

 Fairlight: We love everybody and we did not intend for the song to be interpreted that way.